alanrychert/scape-gpt/README.md

 Year: 2024

 ## Acknowledgments
-Special thanks to my proffessors Dr. Matias Selzer and Dr. María Lujan Ganuza, and to khanhuitse05 for the development of the "Speech And Text in Unity iOS and Unity Android" package used in this project.
+Special thanks to my professors Dr. Matias Selzer and Dr. María Lujan Ganuza, and to khanhuitse05 for the development of the "Speech And Text in Unity iOS and Unity Android" package used in this project.